 The information on governance included here supplements that described in the Governors' Report and in the Statement of Governors' Responsibilities.
-The Board of Governors has formally met 6 times during the year.
+The Board of Governors has formally met 4 times during the year, fewer than the 6 meetings suggested by ESFA.
+The Governors' Report and this Governance Statement describes how effective governance and oversight is nevertheless exercised.